ghozt777/cp/README.md

  ```
  export PATH=$PATH:/appropriate/directory
  ```
-- Code to create a new build for c++ 17 ( input.txt taken as cin and output.txt taken as cout )
+- Code to create a new build for c++ 17  ( input.txt taken as cin and output.txt taken as cout ) Text Editor: Sublime
 ```json

 {